dusty-nv/jetson-inference/docs/aux-streaming.md

 Below are example commands of launching the `video-viewer` tool on various types of streams.
 You can substitute the other programs for `video-viewer` in these commands, since they parse the same arguments.
 In the [Source Code](#source-code) section of this page, you can browse the contents of the `video-viewer` source code to show how to use the `videoSource` and `videoOutput` APIs in your own applications.

-### MIPI CSI cameras
+## MIPI CSI cameras

 MIPI CSI cameras are compact sensors that are acquired directly by the Jetson's hardware CSI/ISP interface.
 Supported CSI cameras include:

 * [Raspberry Pi Camera Module v2](https://www.raspberrypi.org/products/camera-module-v2/) (IMX219) for Jetson Nano and Jetson Xavier NX
-* OV5693 sensor that comes with the Jetson TX1/TX2 devkits.
+* OV5693 camera module from the Jetson TX1/TX2 devkits.
 * See the [Jetson Partner Supported Cameras](https://developer.nvidia.com/embedded/jetson-partner-supported-cameras) page for more sensors supported by the ecosystem.

 Here's a few examples of launching with a MIPI CSI camera.
-If you have multiple CSI cameras attached, subsitute the camera number for `0`:
+If you have multiple CSI cameras attached, subsitute the camera number for 0:

 ```bash
 $ video-viewer csi://0                        # MIPI CSI camera 0 (substitue other camera numbers)